dealingwith/daniel-industries/_posts/2020-12-09-learning-adventure-clubs.markdown

 categories:
 ---

-🍿 Today I had the chance to participate in an early iteration of an egghead Course Club.
-I [once briefly mentioned](/2020/08/18/internet-homesteading-renaissance/) that I was part of an [Adventure Club](https://joelhooks.com/knowledge-adventure-club).
+🐣 Today I had the chance to participate in an early iteration of an egghead Course Club.
+I [once briefly mentioned](/2020/08/18/internet-homesteading-renaissance/ "The one thing that seems to have sprung out of this post-Facebook/locked-down era is the resurgence of Communities of Practice") that I was part of an [Adventure Club](https://joelhooks.com/knowledge-adventure-club).
 That was my first introduction to the concept and was a great success and a lot of fun.

-🐣 We're beginning to plant the course club seed within our community at [egghead](https://next.egghead.io).
+🍿 We're beginning to plant the course club seed within our community at [egghead](https://next.egghead.io).
 Today was a baby step in that direction by way of a course watch party.
 We watched [WordPress as a Headless Content Management System (CMS) and GraphQL API](https://next.egghead.io/playlists/headless-wordpress-4a14).

 ![](/assets/2020/12/wordpress-course-card.jpg)